+Reaching the destination was not an easy task.
+It took me several clock turns, an internal exercise of patience and tons of unconditional love to public transport.
 Since 1980, the desert-like landscape has been shaped by thousands of tiny red wooden huts built around the Institute of Tibetan Buddhism, transforming the place into the largest epicentre in the world for these studies.

-“Why did they draw away every single thing and devote themselves, their bodies and souls, to the search for a higher spiritual understanding?“– I thought.
+“Why did they draw away every single thing and devote themselves, their bodies and souls, to the search for a higher spiritual understanding?“– I was thinking all the time.